syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 {% highlight c# tabtitle="C#" %}

-//By default unicode characters can be extracted from image file in .NET Framework applications like WF, WPF, ASP.NET and ASP.NET MVC.
+//By default, Unicode characters can be extracted from image file in .NET Framework applications like WF, WPF, ASP.NET and ASP.NET MVC.

 {% endhighlight %}

 {% highlight vb.net tabtitle="VB.NET" %}

-//By default unicode characters can be extracted from image file in .NET Framework applications like WF, WPF, ASP.NET and ASP.NET MVC.
+//By default, Unicode characters can be extracted from image file in .NET Framework applications like WF, WPF, ASP.NET and ASP.NET MVC.

 {% endhighlight %}